Sirupsen/sirupsen.github.io/_posts/2018-02-02-peak-complexity.md

 ![](/static/images/peak-complexity.png)

 This model works for software, too.
 As we embark on a complex project, we need to consider the pending complexity mountain(s).
-We have a complexity budget to manage.
+It's completely okay to add complexity along the journey, that's part of the job.
+But it's also part of the job to manage your complexity budget.
+Be honest with your team about where you reside on the curve.
 The more complexity you add, the harder it is to onboard new members to the team.
 Typically, your bus factor increases, because few people can manage this complexity at a time.
 With high complexity, the probability of error increases non-linearly.
-It's key to consider your project’s inflection points and structure it to have many small peaks.
-This avoids creating one giant Mount Everest.
+It's prudent to review your project’s inflection points and structure it to have many small peaks.
+This avoids creating a Complexity Everest.
 You want many small hills, delivering value every step of the way.
 The bigger the mountain, the more mountain caves you leave for unknown-unknowns.

 ![](/static/images/peak-complexity-smaller.png)